 - Contact friends regularly to see how they are doing.
 Use the Extending love fearlessly exercise.
 It’s one of the best ways to build confidence in expressing emotions and ideas.

-- Volunteer, it’s is a tangible way to show gratitude.
+- Volunteering, it’s is a tangible way to show gratitude.

 “If you are on social media, and you are not learning, not laughing, not being inspired or not networking, then you are using it wrong.” ― Germany Kent